robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     [id]: url/to/image  "Optional title attribute"

-As of this writing, Markup has no syntax for specifying the dimensions of an image; if this is important to you, you can simply use regular HTML `<img>` tags.
+As of this writing, Markdown has no syntax for specifying the dimensions of an image; if this is important to you, you can simply use regular HTML `<img>` tags.